BDC Hamburger Icon

 • Legibility: Entries should conform to notation protocols (in other words, people should add or amend data using the same set of instructions) so that others can understand them.
 Where information is corrected, the reason for the change must be given.

-There are two types of data integrity: physical integrity and logical integrity.
+There are two types of data integrity: Physical integrity and logical integrity.

 Physical integrity refers to who has access to data.
-Data can be stored either on hardware, including cloud hardware, and/or removable media like flash drives and DVD-ROMS.
-To achieve physical integrity, your data must be retrievable immediately following an event, such as flooding, extreme weather, device failure, cyberattack and connectivity and power outages.
+Data can be stored either on hardware, including cloud computers and/or removable media like flash drives and DVD-ROMS.

 Logical integrity requires the following four characteristics:

-• Entity integrity requires a primary key, which is the unique identifying ID on every database column row/record.
+1. Entity integrity requires a primary key, which is the unique identifying ID on every database column row/record.

-• Referential integrity requires a foreign key, which is a shared reference linking a record on one database to another.
+2. Referential integrity requires a foreign key, which is a shared reference linking a record on one database to another.
 For example, an “order number” foreign key may feature on both a customer relationship management (CRM) record and a dispatch record.
 A change on the CRM record will not change the dispatch record which uses the same foreign key.

-• User-defined integrity are extra fields, unrelated to the other three, where additional information is stored.
+4. User-defined integrity are extra fields, unrelated to the other three, where additional information is stored.

 Why is data integrity important?